apsking/brew/content/pages/home.md

   description: Earth and Fire Brewing
   title: Earth and Fire Brewing
 ---
 Welcome to Earth and Fire, where we make great beer happen.
-We are excited to have you!
+We are excited to have you visit us!

 # Opening Hours